ylyu-fly/labwebsite/content/sections/section5.md

 <br><br>

 April 14 | Today we unfortunately have to say farewell to Joel Villa, our esteemed lab technician, as he transitions to a second degree program at the Rutgers-School of Health Professions in Newark.
 He was a valuable member of the research team, a wonderful instructor to the undergraduates, and a great person to talk to.
-Best of luck to your future!!
+Best of luck!!

 <br><br>